syedsaqib2457/php-hash/documentation/add_node_process.md

 ### data [port_number]

-This is the added port number in the added node process.
+This is the port number in the added node process.

 The value is a `numeric port number` between `1` and `65535`.